TueHellsternKea/study/5sem/etl/automate-excel.md

 ## Working with Cells, Rows, Columns, and Ranges
 Getting and setting cells values

-Using openpyxl, we can go as deep as getting and setting data as the cells level, which is the same level of control we have on excel.
-Not only getting and setting data, but also, we van add style, Formulas, and charts.
+Using **openpyxl**, we can go as deep as getting and setting data as the cells level, which is the same level of control we have on excel.
+Not only getting and setting data, but also, we van add style, **Formulas**, and **Charts**.

 To get the value of a specific cell, we use the following syntax: